 Step 3: Handle

-Row 1: Start on one side of the bag, at the seam.
-Crochet 3 sc, starting to the right of the seam and ending to the left.
+Row 1: Start to the right of the seam and ending to the left, at the seam.
+Fasten the yarn/slip knot with a chain, then crochet 3 sc.
 Ch 1 and turn.

 Rows 2–21: Crochet 3 sc, ch 1, turn.
 You can make your handle as long as you like — I made 21 rows.

 Attach the handle to the other seam of the bag by “sewing” it in place.
 First, measure a long piece of yarn — about twice the length of your handle — cut it, and use it to sew the handle in place.
+Make sure the handle isn’t twisted before you start sewing it on.
 Thread the yarn back and forth as if you’re sewing.
 Use your crochet hook or a large tapestry needle.

 Finish with a knot and weave in the yarn end.